legendaryl713/academic-page/content/authors/admin/_index.md

 highlight_name: true
 ---

-Junzhe is an undergraduate student at Tandon School of Engineering, New York University, majoring in Mathematics and Computer Science.
-His research interests include Computer Vision, Information Security, Robotic-assisted Surgery, etc. He is a member of the contactless robotic team at Flexible AI-enabled Mechatronic Systems Lab, currently working on depth perception of lung tumor in vision-enabled robotic surgeries.
+I am a graduate student at New York University's Tandon School of Engineering, pursuing a Master of Science in Computer Science.
+I also hold a Bachelor of Science from NYU, with majors in Mathematics and Computer Science.
+My research interests span Computer Vision, Information Security, and Robotic-assisted Surgery.
+At the Flexible AI-enabled Mechatronic Systems Lab, I am part of the contactless robotic team, working on enhancing depth perception for lung tumor detection in vision-enabled robotic surgeries.
+I am passionate about applying machine learning to solve real-world problems.
 {style="text-align: justify;"}